Barksdale Organization: Structure

 Avon ran the organization as a hierarchy with himself at the top and Stringer directly below him.
 Stringer oversees the entire drug operation and advises Avon on all matters.
 They were both isolated from the drugs, handling only money.
 Avon had a number of enforcers (soldiers) who served him through protection, contract killings, and intimidation work, including childhood friend Wee-Bey Brice.
 Avon himself kept an extremely low profile, eschewing overt displays of wealth so as not to attract attention, avoiding being photographed, not having a driver's license, and owning nothing in his own name.
 The Barksdales retained attorney Maurice Levy, who advised them on how to counter police investigations and represented members of the Barksdale organization at hearings and trials.

 At the beginning of the series, Avon is the top player in the West Baltimore drug trade.
 His territory includes the prized Franklin Terrace Towers, a massive public housing project consisting of six high rise apartment buildings.
 These towers provided the best territory in the city to sell drugs.
 The Barksdales have a crew at each tower that sells heroin and cocaine 24 hours a day.
 The Barksdales also control other smaller territories, including a nearby low-rise housing project referred to as "the Pit".

-Each crew is headed by a lieutenant who is responsible for trade in a certain area, with some receiving a percentage of the revenue of the narcotics they sell.
-The lieutenants contact their superiors to refill inventory and to kick up the proceeds from the drug sales.
-Lieutenants did none of the legwork in the drug transaction.
-They had to monitor their crew and make sure everything ran smoothly, only periodically collecting the proceeds from the drug sales and making sure everything adds up at the end of the day.

-Beneath the lieutenants there are several drug dealers usually referred to as "hoppers."
-Typically there is a second-in-command who would handle the money, "touts" were responsible for attracting customers; "runners" would hand over drugs to the customer; "look-outs" were responsible for watching for police or stick-up gangs approaching, while others would watch over the main drug stash.
-Each dealer would receive a weekly cash payment for their work from the lieutenant above them based on hours worked.